Building a rich text editor for UIKit, AppKit and SwiftUI

 Using protocols to communicate bridging between platforms is a nice way to make our code cleaner in a controlled way and remove the need for #if checks within the library.

-To design SwiftUI for multi-platform use, we can also add a ViewRepresentable typealias that makes platform-specific views in SwiftUI easier to define within the library.
+To design SwiftUI for multi-platform use, we can also add a ViewRepresentable typealias that makes platform-specific views easier to define in the library.

 #if os(iOS) || os(tvOS)